Langtang-Trekking

 Essential Trip Information

 Vaccinations: Recommended vaccinations before coming to Nepal include Hepatitis A, Typhoid, COVID-19, and seasonal influenza.
-Consult your healthcare provider at least 4-6 weeks before travel for personalized vaccination advice .
-Additional vaccinations may be recommended based on your medical history and expedition duration.
+Consult your healthcare provider at least 4-6 weeks before travel for personalized vaccination advice.
+Additional protection against Japanese Encephalitis may be recommended for rural area travel.

 Spare Days: It is advisable to free up a few days before and after your trip schedule.
 For reasons beyond our control like flight delays, accidents, and natural hazards, the itinerary may have to be altered.
-Plan 3-5 additional days beyond the standard itinerary to avoid missing international flights due to unpredictable Himalayan weather .
-Technical expeditions require additional flexibility for weather windows and safety considerations.
+Plan 2-3 additional days beyond the standard itinerary to avoid missing international flights due to unpredictable Himalayan weather.

-Flexibility: The trek itinerary is designed to allow for proper acclimatization, but may need to be adjusted based on weather conditions, group fitness levels, or unforeseen circumstances.
-Your guide will make decisions prioritizing safety above all else .
-Technical pass crossings depend entirely on weather conditions and may require multiple attempt days or alternative route decisions.
+Flexibility: The trek itinerary is designed to allow for proper acclimatization and safe technical passage, but may need to be adjusted based on weather conditions, group fitness levels, or unforeseen circumstances.
+Your guide will make decisions prioritizing safety above all else.
+Technical pass crossings require optimal weather windows which may not always align with the schedule.

 Packing Checklist